sparkflows/sparkflows-docs/docs/installation/authentication/sso/super-user-db-login.rst

 Super User login using database
 ==============

-Fire Insights allows to enable super user login by changing in "sso.saml.properties" file.
+Fire Insights allows to enable super user login by changing in ``sso.saml.properties`` file.

 ::